 In this stage, the data requirements are revised and decisions are made as to whether or not the collection requires more data.
 Once data ingredients are collected, The data scientist would have a good understanding of what they’d be working with.

-Collecting data requires that you know where to find the data elements.
+Collecting data requires that you to know where you can find the data elements.
 These could be from existing public data repositories (check date stamps as old data abound!), web-scraping, or if your project involves Geo-location data, API calls to retrieve such real-time data can be done on a portal like foursquare.com.

-The data requirements and data collection stages are extremely important as the more relevant data you collect, the better your model.
+The data requirements and data collection stages are extremely important because the more relevant data you collect, the better your model.

 From Understanding to Preparation: